County Laois: Local government

 Laois County Council is the local authority governing County Laois.
 It has 19 councillors, and is divided into three local electoral areas, each of which is also a municipal district: Borris-in-Ossory-Mountmellick (6), Graiguecullen-Portarlington (6), and Portlaoise (7).

-The council has two representatives on the Eastern and Midland Regional Assembly.
+The council has two representatives on the Eastern and Midland Regional Assembly where it is part of the Midland strategic planning area.

 Former districts

 It was formerly divided into the rural districts of Abbeyleix, Athy No. 2, Mountmellick, Roscrea No. 3, and Slievemargy.
 The rural districts were abolished in 1925.
 Mountmellick and Portlaoise, within the former rural district of Mountmellick, had town commissioners.
 These became town councils in 2002.
 All town councils in Ireland were abolished in 2014.

 National politics

 Most of County Laois is part of the Dáil constituency of Laois–Offaly (5 seats), with the electoral divisions of Ballybrittas, Jamestown, Kilmullen, Portarlington South, in the former rural district of Mountmellick, in the Kildare South constituency.
 The constituency of Laois–Offaly existed from 1921 to 2016, and again since 2020.
 In 2016 to 2020 period, there was a separate constituency of Laois (3 seats).

 It is part of the European Parliament constituency of South (5 seats).